 Want to discover more about French culture?
 Perfect!
 Here is a selection of books about France and the French that will help you understand better the French culture and what it is all about!

-As a french person, I obviously know my classics.
-Very often because I was forced to read them at school 😉 But also because they are not called classics for nothing.
+As a French person, I obviously know my classics.
+Very often because I was forced to read them at school 😉 But also because they are not called classics for no reason.
 Some of them are true masterpieces.
-They are world famous and definitely something you should read before going to France.
+They are world-famous and definitely something you should read before going to France.

 But that’s not all!
 I also love reading books written by foreign authors about France.
 I find it particularly interesting to see what other nationalities think of my country.
 It’s kind of funny to see how they can spot something that has always been normal to me.
 I find these books absolutely hilarious while being very smart as well.

 Finally, I’ve added some more modern french books.
 Books that are not as famous as the others but are written by up and coming french authors.